Ming-Hao-Zhang/Ming-Hao-Zhang.github.io/_publications/2024-09-05-paper-title-number-4.md

 citation: 'Zhang, Ming-Hao, et al. "Possibility of reaching the predicted center of the “island of stability” via the radioactive beam-induced fusion reactions."
 Nuclear Science and Techniques 36.9 (2024): 95.'
 ---

-The synthesis of the predicted double-magic nuclei $^{298}$Fl and $^{304}$120 was investigated via neutron-rich radioactive beam-induced fusion reactions.
+The possible fusion reactions for synthesizing new double magic nucleus are investigated, with optimal reaction energy and evaporation residue cross section being predicted.
 This work was reported by [phys.org](https://phys.org/news/2024-09-fusion-reactions-superheavy-nuclei-unique.html)